 The results of treatment may be temporary.
 Brown patches and hyper pigmentation can reoccur if a person continues to be exposed to the sun.
 Even a small amount of sunlight can cause the brown patches to return.

 The best way to prevent melasma is to limit sun exposure.
 Ultraviolet (UV) light from the sun stimulates the melanocytes to produce more color.
 People should wear broad-spectrum sunscreen with an SPF of at least 30 every day.
 UV rays can penetrate clouds and windows, so susceptible people should wear sunscreen at all times.
 Protective clothing, hats and sunglasses should be worn to reduce the amount of exposed skin.

 (*Disclaimer: Results will vary from person to person.)

 Please fill in our simple contact below

-To arrange your free consultation with no obligation please contact us online or if you have any questions or queries about a treatment that we Solihull Medical Cosmetic Clinic offer Phone the clinic on: 0845 603 6150.
+To arrange your consultation with no obligation please contact us online or if you have any questions or queries about a treatment that we Solihull Medical Cosmetic Clinic offer Phone the clinic on: 0845 603 6150.